-How To Create An Online Booking System Free Ultimate Guide
+How To Create An Online Booking System Free Ultimate 7-Step Guide

-As your business grows, you will require inteligent tools to help you better manage your daily tasks, time and coordinate with customers and staff.
-One of the tools that you will ultimately need is most certainly an all-in-one appointment scheduling and online booking system.
+As you’re trying to rebounce after lockdown and grow your business, you will require intelligent tools to help you better manage your daily tasks, time and coordinate with customers and staff.

-But how to find and set up an online booking system that will do the job effectivtely and help your business scale?
-In our ultimate guide, you will discover all the answers and best practices that we gathered over the years’
+But how to find and set up an online booking system that will do the job effectively and help your business scale?
+In our ultimate guide, you will discover all the answers and best practices that we gathered over the years – compressed into seven simple steps.

 What is an online booking system?